julia131269/de-guestbook/README.md

 ## Features:
 * Catching html injections and rendering them safely
 * Fully decentralised backend, storing messages on the Kadena Blockchain
-* edited messages if neccessary
 * Customisable locale for displaying Date and Time.
 Date and Time gets converted to viewers timezone
-* Ability for the contract uploader to change content of entries if needed
+* Ability for the contract uploader to change content of entries if needed with a suffix added to notify Users the message has ben edited
 * Direct links to imgur.com get automatically inlined
 * Every post contains a link to the block containing the send call
 * No Copyright, feel free to do whatever you want to.
 No attribution required, sell it as your own project if you wish :)